• Home

 NCL Wide

 The service runs an outpatient Diabetic Foot Multi-Disciplinary Clinic every Monday afternoon.
 This comprises of endocrinology, microbiology, vascular and podiatry.
-Orthopaedics are available at requests.
+Orthopaedics are available on request.

-The Acute Foot Service podiatry team specialise in advanced wound care therapies.
-This includes thorough assessment, sharp debridement and advanced dressings techniques of acute foot pathologies.
-Routine and general footcare (nail cutting, corns and calluses) services are not available.
+The Acute Foot Service podiatry team specialises in advanced wound care therapies, including thorough assessment, sharp debridement and advanced dressings techniques of acute foot pathologies.

 Eligibility Criteria